-Not long after our lovely Kea show, the stretch of the magical, lush alpine forest drops off behind us and we exit into a huge open clearing ringed with imposing, cloud-kissed mountains.
+Not long after our lovely show of Kea cuteness, the stretch of magical, lush alpine forest drops off behind us and we exit into a huge open clearing ringed with imposing, cloud-kissed mountains.
 Every inch of ground is covered in softly swaying gold grass or otherwise taken up by small trees, freshwater streams, and lichen-coated boulders.
 With the clouds shrouding the mountains we climbed yesterday (some things never change) and the sun just barely battling its way through the clouds, the whole of the world around us is a dream-come-true for little old photography enthusiast me.

 In minutes a cycle is established: I lag behind snapping pictures, Lara and Wendy get way ahead, and — despite my encouraging them to please don’t worry about leaving me in the dust — they’re angels so they wait for me anyways.